 All new mothers have fears, worries, concerns about the well-being of their baby.
 But at some point you might find yourself operating at the higher end of this anxiety scale.
 Behaving in a way where the feelings of anxiety are so great that they start to be detrimental to your health.

 But because anxiety is a scale, it is sometimes difficult to determine when the anxiety has become “too much”.
-It is also why postpartum anxiety often goes by unnoticed.
-Why you may find yourself struggling alone, unaided.
+It is also why postpartum anxiety often goes by unnoticed which is why you may find yourself struggling alone, unaided.
 And sometimes with the additional heartache of accusations that you are just being a “neurotic” mum and that you should just “calm down” and “stop worrying so much”.

 In addition, there are different types of anxiety.
 Different experiences.
 Sometimes you can have flashbacks, sometimes panic attacks, sometimes compulsive behaviours, or sometimes periods of intense worry, irritability and restlessness.
 Assessments by a medical professional involve the use of specific questioning to help them measure the anxious feelings in an objective, controlled fashion, and to work out what are the next steps to take on a case by case basis.